forreya/file-sharing-site/README.md

 2. Install Dependencies

-_Note: For step 3, you need to fill in the details for both the client (.env.local) and the server (.env)_

 ```
 npm install
 ```

-3. Create `.env` & `.env.local` files and fill in the environmental variables with your own information (refer to `.env.example`)
+3. Create `.env` & `.env.local` files and fill the environmental variables in with your own information

 ```
 PORT = '4000'